 Khao Soi Curry (Khao Soi, ข้าวซอย)

 This iconic northern Thai curry is my favourite cheap eat dish and while tricky to track down in Bangkok street food it is common to many food courts.
 Khao Soi is a Burmese influenced coconut curry served over soft egg noodles and topped with crispy egg noodles and choice of meat (chicken drumsticks please).
 To perfect this dish is a choice of flavourings such as sugar, lime, beansprouts, onion and pickled cabbage.
 For me is the most underrated of curry dishes and it is milder than most of the rest.
-Expect to pay around 45baht at Bangkok street food, and food Courts.
-Be careful it’s addictive.
+Expect to pay around 45baht at Bangkok street food, and food courts.
+Be careful it’s addictive (our guide to Lanna food).

 Spring Rolls (Poh Pia Tod, ปอเปี๊ยะทอด)